cgandini/Physochlaina_orientalis/README.md

   - reads1: pair-end reads file 1 in fastq format
   - reads2: pair-end reads file 2 in fastq format
   - threads: number of threads to use
-  - read_format: indicate the format of reads names within the fastq file: **A**, if pair reads are denoted as read_name/1 and read_name/2 or **B**, if pair reads are denoted as read_name 1:N:0 and read_name 2:N:0.
+  - read_format: indicate the format of reads names within the fastq file: **A**, if pair reads are denoted as read_name/1 and read_name/2 or **B**, if not.
 You can check it by doing:
-  - PATH to SSAKE folder: complete path to SSAKE folder
-  - insert_size: indicate the insert size of paired-end reads

 ```
 head reads1.fastq
 ```

+  - insert_size: indicate the insert size of paired-end reads
+  - PATH to SSAKE folder: complete path to SSAKE folder

 **Run in the terminal**

 ```
 mkdir [extension folder]
 cd PATH/[extension folder]
-PATH/extend_contigs.sh PATH/c1 PATH/c2 PATH/c3 PATH/reads1 PATH/reads2 threads read_format PATH/SSAKEfolder insert_size
+PATH/extend_contigs.sh PATH/c1 PATH/c2 PATH/c3 PATH/reads1 PATH/reads2 threads read_format insert_size PATH/SSAKEfolder
 ```

 **OUTPUTS:**